 F.W.
 COOK, of local brewery fame, and owner of the ES&N, leased property on the east side as pasture for his beer horses and realized that he could profit from having a park along the route.

 Pleasure parks and groves were dotted along the journey, usually privately owned, and became a very popular gathering for church picnics or company gatherings.
 Such rural locations such as Barnett's Grove, Gilbert's Grove, and Newburgh’s Kuebler’s Garden became the cultural destinations of thousands of people.

 The dummy railroad made travel to and from neighboring towns a cheap and quick convenience as the appreciation of nature and outdoor enthusiasm bloomed in the late 1800s.
 It was a growing cultural trend in America towards recreation in public spaces.
 A stage in history that led to the rise of the amusement park in the United States.

 Grove, a word that has come and gone in American culture, was defined as trees of similar nature with no underbrush, usually spaced and planted in large groups.
 Evansville had more than it's share of groves, including pine groves, oak groves, and various others.
 By today's terms, they were privately owned parks.

-Barnett's Grove, previously named Olympic Park, was located in Knight township, about 5 miles from the city at the time between Newburgh Road and Washington Ave was one of the more popular gathering spots of them all.
+Barnett's Grove, previously named Olympic Park, was located in Knight township, about 5 miles from the city between Newburgh Road and Washington Ave, was one of the more popular gathering spots of them all.
 Known for its large poplar trees that shaded its visitors from the summer sun.
 It was described as a place where many a romance began and it’s appearance descriptive of places in poetry.

 As time progressed, so did society's needs for bigger and more personal adventures.
 Highways and automobiles would slowly make the interurban trains a useless service as people began to travel more abroad.